pavankumar0077/Client-Server-Vnc-Project/README.md

 # Banking Application in VNC

+## Abstract
+PUBSEC - Platform Independent, Usable, Backward Compatible, Secure

+### Enterprises increasingly leverage mobile applications
+to scale their business and improve the reach of consumers.
+Besides functional changes, these applications must overcome challenges such as diverse platforms, backward and forward compatibility, and poor cyber hygiene on end-user devices.
+This work presents a novel framework for the mobile app ecosystem that improves platform independence, compatibility and security.
+The framework utilizes multi-access edge computing (MEC) to offload a mobile app’s multiple features (services) to the edge.
+Analysis shows that this approach provides better security when compared with the traditional approach while also achieving platform independence and reducing compatibility issues.

 ## Required services
 1) Account-Service docker image
 2) User-Login-Inter-Com docker image
 3) Mysql docker image
 4) Vnc server docker image
 5) Android application

 ## To Set up and Run Mysql DB